Dry FliesRogue Stone Salmonfly

 Legs: Rubber Legs (round), brown/black

-Designed for moving water, particularly larger freestone rivers with strong currents and rocky bottoms where salmonflies thrive.
+Where Trout Eat It: Designed for rivers, particularly larger freestone rivers with strong currents and rocky bottoms where salmonflies thrive.
 The foam construction handles rough water that would sink other dry flies.